Cologne’s geographical and spiritual heart – and its single-biggest tourist draw – is the magnificent Kölner Dom. With its soaring twin...

-A mecca of 20th-century art, Museum Ludwig presents a tantalising mix of works from all major phases.
+A mecca of contemporary art, Museum Ludwig presents a tantalising mix of works from all major phases.
 Fans of German expressionism...

 Roncalliplatz 4 · interesting places nearby